 So, if we are using the above scenario, take out the 'one simple fee' and you are now in the hole for $3.50.

 For example: a pair of sale sandals, priced at $9.99 in the clearance book didn't fit one of my customers.
 Needless to say, that pair of sandals will most likely not resell so I had to return them.
-The return shipment fee was $4.80.
+The return shipping fee was $4.80.
 I only made $2.00 on the sale, (remember 20% of specialty items), so it cost me an additional $2.80 of my money to return that item.
-Close to same thing happened with a very small Butterfly ring that had to be returned because it was damaged.
-The return fee for $4.80 to return a tiny ring so I really lost money on that damaged product.
+Close to the same thing happened with a very small Butterfly ring that had to be returned because it was damaged.
+The return fee of $4.80 to return a tiny ring caused me to lose money on that damaged product.

 As time goes by, you must figure out new and inventive ways to get new customers and continually renew your existing customers as your customer base starts to decline.

 AND as your customer base declines, so too, do your profits.

 Know what you're getting into when you respond to any work from home opportunity.

 If you think you're going to make hundreds of dollars selling AVON, make sure that you have hundreds of customers who will order from you at least every other campaign.

 It's all about the numbers and the profit margin, and Avon has those numbers on their side.

 In my experience and witnessing my fellow Avon representatives who have, as I did, fallen by the wayside, my opinion is that Avon's increased fees and supply costs is what has contributed to hundreds of Avon Representatives resigning their positions and moving on to a more lucrative business venture.